Multiple leptospirosis cases confirmed in humans in Hawke’s Bay

 In previous years, there were zero to three cases for the same period.

-Dr Simon Baker, medical officer of health, said Hawke’s Bay summer was usually very dry.
+Dr Simon Baker, medical officer of health, said Hawke’s Bay summers were usually very dry.
 However, as leptospirosis bacteria survives longer in wet soil, wider leptospirosis outbreaks tend to be more common after heavy rain and flooding.

 Seven of the 15 confirmed cases in 2023 were confirmed before Cyclone Gabrielle, which is likely due to the region’s wet summer.